Chris Oladokun

-Chris Oladokun (born September 3, 1997) is an American professional football quarterback for the Kansas City Chiefs of the National Football League (NFL).
-He played college football for the South Florida Bulls, the Samford Bulldogs and the South Dakota State Jackrabbits before being selected by the Pittsburgh Steelers in the seventh round of the 2022 NFL draft.
+Chris Oladokun [] (born September 3, 1997) is an American professional football quarterback for the BC Lions of the Canadian Football League (CFL).
+He played college football for the South Florida Bulls, Samford Bulldogs, and South Dakota State Jackrabbits before being selected by the Pittsburgh Steelers in the seventh round of the 2022 NFL draft.

 Early life

 Oladokun was born and grew up in Tampa, Florida.
 He initially attended Braulio Alonso High School, where he was the starting quarterback as a sophomore and junior and passed for 3,746 yards and 35 touchdowns over those two seasons.
-Oladokun transferred to Sickles High School prior to his senior season, because a disagreement with the head coach.
+Oladokun transferred to Sickles High School prior to his senior season, because of a disagreement with the head coach.
 He was rated a three-star recruit and committed to play college football at the University of South Florida.

 College career

-Oladokun began his college career with the South Florida Bulls, and redshirted his true freshman season.
-He played in two games during his redshirt freshman season, completing one pass attempt for 12 yards and rushing once for one yard.
+Oladokun began his college career with South Florida, and redshirted his true freshman season.
+He played two games during his redshirt freshman season, completing one pass attempt for 12 yards and rushing once for one yard.
 Oladokun started three games as a redshirt sophomore and completed 22 of 44 pass attempts for 285 yards with three touchdowns and one interception.
-After the season, Oladokun announced that he would be transferring to play for the Samford Bulldogs.
+After the season, Oladokun transferred to Samford.

-Oladokun played in all 12 of the Bulldogs' games and started eight in his first season with the team and passed for 2,064 yards and 18 touchdowns with seven interceptions and rushed for 493 yards and eight touchdowns.
-After his senior season, Oladokun transferred to play for the South Dakota State Jackrabbits as a graduate transfer.
-In his lone season with the Jackrabbits, he passed for 3,164 yards and 25 touchdowns.
+Oladokun played all 12 of the Bulldogs' games and started eight in his first season with the team.
+He passed for 2,064 yards and 18 touchdowns with seven interceptions and rushed for 493 yards and eight touchdowns.
+After his senior season, Oladokun transferred to South Dakota State as a graduate transfer.
+In his lone season with the Jackrabbits, he passed for 3,164 yards and 25 touchdowns, leading them to an 11-4 record and a spot in the FCS semifinals.